Instructions

 There are two types of solutions.
 One is to update or upgrade the product to resolve the vulnerability.

-The other is to apply workarounds to mitigate the impact of the vulnerability.
+The other is to apply workarounds to mitigate impacts of the vulnerability.

 Vendor Status